L0jk4/paint_nosolid/README.md

  For studio models decals are projected onto the model's meshes, so `m_vecOrigin` is simply set to a point `g_cvStudioDist` units in front of the player's eyes.

 ### Non-solid world (light ray mode)
-Engine's `R_LightVec` function works similar to collision system's `TraceRay`, but it traverses visible surfaces instead.
+Engine's `R_LightVec` function works similar to collision system's `TraceRay`, but it traverses visual surfaces instead.
 Just like how decals are applied to brushes.
-With a little kludge I get trace's end position and use it for `m_vecOrigin`.
+With a little kludge I get a trace's end position and use it for `m_vecOrigin`.

  ### Save/load